boschni/json-merger/README.md

 ### `$import`

 Use `$import` to import other JSON or YAML files.

-All operations in `a.json` will be applied before returning the result.
+Files imported with `$import` are processed before the result is returned.

 ```json
 {